SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-10-26-xna-to-monogame-and-beyond.markdown

 [![image](/Images/wordpress/2012/10/image_thumb4.png "image")](/Images/wordpress/2012/10/image4.png)

-The project now has an “App.XAML” and “GamePage.XAML”.&nbsp; The “App.XAML” has been configured to act pretty much the same way the Basic [MonoGame](http://monogame.codeplex.com) project works by instantiating the Game properly.
+The project now has an “App.XAML” and “GamePage.XAML”.
+The “App.XAML” has been configured to act pretty much the same way the Basic [MonoGame](http://monogame.codeplex.com) project works by instantiating the Game properly.

 The “Game.XAML” is just an empty SwapChainBackgroundPanel (a Core element of the C++ XAML game projects):